williamhaley/pi-backup/README.md

 Clients backup (rsync + SSH) to a Raspberry Pi on the local network.

+[Site A <==> Site B]

-Site B syncs it's data to site A and vice versa so that backups are maintained off-site for each location.
+Raspberry Pis backup to one another so that backups exist on-site and off-site for each location.

 The Pis all mount an encrypted partition on boot to `/bak`.
 That is the destination to which clients should backup their data.